zscaler/terraform-azurerm-zpa-private-service-edge-modules/examples/base_pse/README.md

 ### Option 1 (guided):
 Optional: Edit the terraform.tfvars file under your desired deployment type (ie: base_ac) to setup your Service Edge Group (Details are documented inside the file)
-From the examples directory, run the zsac bash script that walks to all required inputs.
+From the examples directory, run the zspse bash script that walks to all required inputs.
-- ./zsac up
+- ./zspse up
 - enter "greenfield"
 - enter "base_ac"
 - follow the remainder of the authentication and configuration input prompts.